asaokamei/wsCore/documents/DbAccess/Query.md

 Prepared Statement
 ------------------

-As a default, wsCore uses prepared statement in the DbAccess library. i.e. all of the above examples uses prepared statement internally as well.
+As a default, WScore uses prepared statement in the DbAccess library. i.e. all of the above examples uses prepared statement internally as well.

 ###Run Prepared Statement